How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 Varroa Mite Treatments

-You’re going to have to deal with Varroa destructor mites, a major pest for honey bees that can destroy your colony.
+You’ll have to deal with Varroa destructor mites, a major pest for honey bees that can destroy your colony.
 As you learn more, you’ll have to decide how to handle this.

 This cost could be quite a bit higher in your first year if you opt to treat with vaporized oxalic acid.
 A vaporizer can run from around $50 up to nearly $500.
 In addition, vaporizer safety requires that you wear a face mask designed to avoid vapor inhalation.